parfaire/marvelapi/README.md

 # marvelapi

 ## About
 marvel rest api built in golang.
-This service is runned to port 8080 (by default) serving :
+This service runs in port 8080 (by default) serving :
-1. Get All Character IDs (host:8080/characters)
+1. Get All Character IDs `host:8080/characters`
-2. Get Character Info (Id,Name,Description) By id (host:8080/characters/<id>)
+2. Get Character Info (Id,Name,Description) By id `host:8080/characters/<id>`

 ## Dependencies
 - Golang 1.16+